Testsigma

 Built-in Exceptions: These are defined by the programming languages you use.

-User-defined exceptions: They are also called custom exceptions, where you can define your own type of exception using the exception libraries.
+User-defined exceptions: They are also called custom exceptions, where you can define your type of exception using the exception libraries.

-Different ways to handle Exception in Selenium
+Different Ways to Handle Exceptions in Selenium

 Using the Throws to handle Exceptions in Selenium